felipe-barata/journeymiles/docs/sad.md

 - Every user may be able to search destinations based on a search criteria and view the results
 - The details about the destinations can be viewed by any user based on its identifier
 - To perform crud operations on a destination, there will be a security token that is mandatory in every call

+###### 4 - Pictures Domain

+- Pictures for destinations or users can be uploaded using separate endpoints
+- Every picture will be stored in a specific S3 bucket
+- The paths for these images will be stored in a DynamoDB table

 #### 3. Architecture